wiseman-timelord/LlmCppPsAgent/README.md

 ### DESCRIPTION:
 The "LlmCppPsBot" is a sophisticated PowerShell application that integrates GGUF-based models into a dual-window interface on contemporary Windows platforms.
-Specifically, the window_1 and window_2 scripts are launched independently via batch, with window_1 dedicated to the engine's operations and window_2 offering a seamless chat interface.
-The program leverages .ENV files for environment configurations, ensuring adaptability and ease of setup.
+Specifically, the, "window_1" and "window_2", scripts are launched independently via batch, with "window_1" dedicated to the engine's operations and "window_2" offering a seamless chat interface.
+The program leverages ".ENV" file for environment configurations, ensuring adaptability and ease of setup.
 Additionally, a standalone batch "configuration" is incorporated, streamlining the process of hardware configuration and facilitating the download of essential libraries.
 This design ensures a robust and user-friendly experience for those interacting with the GGUF models.

 ### INTERFACE:
 * Window_1, note llm is smaller than free VRam, so it choses GPU...